lafriedel/100-days-of-code/log-r2.md

 ### R2D10 (6/23/18)
 Skipped 2 days so worked a bit longer to make up for it.
 I worked through the Responsive Web Design Principles, CSS Flexbox and CSS Grid sections on freeCodeCamp.
 Started laying out the survey form challenge HTML on Codepen.

 ### R2D11 (6/24/18)
 Continued to work on the survey form challenge.
 I'm focusing on proper accessibility.
 I'll move onto styling soon.

+### R2D12 (6/25/18)
+I began styling the form.
+Trying to make it efficient!
+I'm learning that some form elements are tricky to style.